 Academic Support and Tutoring is here to help students with all their course-related needs.
 Specializing in one-on-one tutoring, developing study skills, and effectively writing essays.
 Academic Support and Tutoring can be found in the Library and main floor of the Learning Commons.
-This service is available to students in person or through Zoom from 7:30 am - 6:00 pm Monday through Thursday and 7:30 am - 5:00 pm on Friday.
-You can contact the Academic Support and Tutoring team via Zoom (https://mclennan.zoom.us/j/2542998500) or email (ast@mclennan.edu) during the above mentioned times.
+This service is available to students in person or through Zoom.
+You can contact the Academic Support and Tutoring team via Zoom or email (ast@mclennan.edu) by going to our website